 You should already have a deep understanding of your key markets and ideal customer profile.
 With this basic info, you can begin outsourcing your advertising and marketing functions to an agency to manage.

-A competent marketing agency should be able to enhance your company’s brand image and market positioning.
+A competent marketing agency should be able to enhance your company’s brand image and market positioning with proper customer segmentation.
 They should also be able to come up with ad messages that resonate well with your target market.